akka/akka/docs/src/main/paradox/scala/http/routing-dsl/exception-handling.md

 normally contain enough information to provide a useful error message.

 @@@ note

-Users are strongly encouraged not to rely on the `ExceptionHandler` as a means of handling 'normally exceptional' situations.
+Users are strongly encouraged not to rely on using the `ExceptionHandler` as a means of handling errors.
+By errors, we mean things that are an expected part of normal operations: for example, issues discovered during input validation.
+The `ExceptionHandler` is meant to be a means of handling failures.
+See [Failure vs Error](https://www.reactivemanifesto.org/glossary#Failure) in the glossary of the [Reactive Manifesto](https://www.reactivemanifesto.org).

+Distinguishing between errors and failures (i.e. thrown `Exceptions` handled via the `ExceptionHandler`) provides a much better mental model but also leads to performance improvements.

-Exceptions are known to have a negative performance impact for cases when the depth of the call stack is significant (stack trace construction cost) and when the handler is located far from the place of the throwable instantiation (stack unwinding costs).
+This is because exceptions are known to have a negative performance impact for cases when the depth of the call stack is significant (stack trace construction cost) and when the handler is located far from the place of the throwable instantiation (stack unwinding costs).